For information about Noah or how to adopt Noah, please contact Little Heart K9. email: firstname.lastname@example.org or call/text 520-471-0823.

 Noah, day 4.

 Day 4, a visit with the vet.
-He’s estimated to be two years old.
+He’s estimated to be two years old, or even less than two.
 He has kennel cough and giardia, he will get well.
 He weighed 57 pounds Monday when he was picked up at the shelter, and 63 pounds Friday at the vet.
 The core of Little Heart K9’s beliefs is to be: firm, fair and consistent.
 With these things, Noah will be a happy, healthy, adoptable dog.

 Noah, playing, day 6.